 A mature Echeveria with waxy leaves resembling a rose is a beautiful sight to behold.
 Although they originate from Mexico and Central America, these drought-tolerant plants can be grown from seeds in many parts of the world.
-Advanced and beginner gardening enthusiasts can grow their Echeveria plants from seeds following the process outlined below.
+Both advanced and beginner gardening enthusiasts can grow their Echeveria plants from seed using the process outlined below.

 Preparing Seeds for Planting

 Ensure that you use fresh seeds.
-Old seeds germinate rarely, and they often fail to grow well.
+Old seeds rarely germinate and often fail to grow well.
 Once you have sourced suitable seeds, mix them with approximately twice the volume of fine sand and stir the mixture gently with a toothpick.
-Echeveria seeds are black and tiny, so the mixture resembles a fine, multi-colored powder.
+Echeveria seeds are tiny and black, so the mixture resembles a fine, multicolored powder.

 Planting Seeds

 Successful Echeveria plants require pots with an average diameter of 4 inches (10 cm).
-These pots should be filled with a well-draining soil-free potting mix.
+These pots should be filled with a well-draining, soil-free potting mix.
 Purchase this potting mix from an online or brick-and-mortar retailer, or make your own.
 Each pot requires firm tapping against a bench or table to settle the potting mix.
-Next, gather a pinch of sand and seed mixture between your finger and thumb and carefully sprinkle it over the soil so each pot has a sparse covering.
+Next, gather a pinch of the sand-and-seed mixture between your finger and thumb and carefully sprinkle it over the soil so each pot has a sparse covering.

 Germinating Seeds